weaviate/weaviate-python-client/CONTRIBUTING.md

 #### Installation

-To install the Python client library in your virtual environment while in development, use “edit mode”:
+To install a development version of the Python client library in your virtual environment, use “edit mode”:

 ```shell
 pip install -e /PATH/TO/WEAVIATE-PYTHON-CLIENT